FutureDaysSoftware/SwarmBuilder/README.md

 ## Usage

 ### Creating a New Swarm
-To create a swarm with 3 nodes (1 manager & 2 workers) on droplets named `exampleSwarmName-1`, `exampleSwarmName-2`, and `exampleSwarmName-3` that will be publicly accessible at https://mydomain.com.
-The application Stack defined by `docker-compose.yml` will then be deployed to the Swarm:
+To create a swarm with 3 nodes (1 manager & 2 workers) on droplets named `exampleSwarmName-1`,
+`exampleSwarmName-2`, and `exampleSwarmName-3` that will be publicly accessible at https://mydomain.com.
+The application Stack defined by `docker-compose.yml` will then be deployed to the Swarm and will be named `myApp`:

     $ swarmbuilder.sh create exampleSwarmName \
         --domain mydomain.com \
         --workers 2 \
         --tls \
-        --deploy ./docker-compose.yml
+        --deploy-file ./docker-compose.yml \
+        --deploy-name webApp

 ### Changing the number of workers in the swarm
 Add or remove worker nodes from the swarm.